 Madrid does not have a shortage of markets in the city, however, some are better than others so we have curated a list of the 9 best markets in Madrid.

 Do you want to eat good tapas and drinks?
 Go to San Miguel!
 Do you want to experience an upscale food market?
 Go to Platea.
 Do you want fresh local produce?
 Go to Maravillas.
 Second-hand shopping?
 El Rastro.

 The point is there is a market for everything you want in Madrid!
 Go out, walk around and have a break after you do some sightseeing – it’s worth every minute!

 1. MERCADO DE SAN MIGUEL

 Who doesn’t love a good market filled with delicious food, great smells, and tons of food stalls?
 San Miguel is the perfect place for a foodie looking to try different food specialties in the same place.
 The markets have stalls that offer both Spanish and International food and there are samples to help you decide what you should eat!
-It is not only a feast for your belly but also for the eye!
+It is not only a feast for your belly but also for the eyes!
 Everything looks amazing, smells wonderful and it is pretty hard to stop yourself from tasting everything you see!
 Grab some tapas – the price ranges from 1€ to 16€.
-Make sure to get a good drink as well to go with your meal!
+Make sure to get a good drink to go with your meal!

 Address: Plaza de San Miguel